 The Company also grants RSUs to directors, officers, and employees.
-The Company accounts for RSUs using fair value.
+The Company accounts for RSUs using fair value as of the date of issuance.
 The fair value of the RSUs has been charged to the Condensed Consolidated Statements of Income and Comprehensive Income and credited to additional paid-in capital over the vesting period, based on the stock price on the date of grant.
 RSUs vest generally over a one or three-year period.
 The Company accounts for forfeitures on RSUs under ASU 2016-09 and recognizes forfeitures in the period in which they occur.